Fordham-lawlib-bento/fordham-law-search/README.md

 ## Tests

-Some automated tests are provided using rspec.
-Run with `bundle exec rake` or `bundle exec rspec`.
+There aren't really any tests at present, if you were you'd run with `bundle exec rake` or `bundle exec rspec`.

-TBD: Tests use VCR, instructions on re-generating cassettes and setting auth for regenerating tests.
+And I'd plan to use [VCR](https://github.com/vcr/vcr) in tests.
+TBD instructions on re-generating cassettes and setting auth for regenerating tests.

 ## Note on Windows development